jtwebman/ExampleKeyStore/README.md

 If you are not on Mac OS refer to here: https://elixir-lang.org/install.html

-Once elixir is install and you have cloned the project locally and are in the root folder for the project run the following command to make the commandline tool
+Once elixir is install, you have cloned the project locally, and are in the root folder for the project run the following command to make the command line tool

 ```bash
 mix escript.build